 Not only has CDI licensed rights to Yamanaka’s patents, but it also has a license to use Otsu, Japan-based Takara Bio’s RetroNectin product, which it uses as a tool to produce its iCell and MyCell products .

-Through its licenses and intellectual property, CDI currently uses induced pluripotent stem cells to produce human heart cells (cardiomyocytes), brain cells (neurons), blood vessel cells (endothelial cells), and liver cells (hepatocytes), manufacturing them in high quantity, quality, and purity.
+Through its licenses and intellectual property, CDI currently uses induced pluripotent stem cells to produce:

 CDI will be an interesting entity to watch within the iPSC product and therapy space because of its relationships with both U.S. researchers and Japanese researchers, including its close partnership with Dr. Yamanaka.

-These human cells produced by the company are used for both in vitro and in vivo applications that range from basic and applied research to drug discovery research that includes target identification and validation, toxicity testing, safety and efficacy testing, and more.
+The human cells produced by CDI are used for both in vitro and in vivo applications that range from basic and applied research to drug discovery research that includes target identification and validation, toxicity testing, safety, and efficacy testing, and more.

-As such, CDI has emerged as a global leader with the ability to generate iPSCs that have the potential to be used for a wide range of research and possibly therapeutic purposes.
+As a result of its ever expanding iPSC product portfolio, CDI has emerged as a global leader with the ability to generate iPSCs that have the potential to be used for a wide range of research and possibly therapeutic purposes.

 In a landmark event with the iPSC market, CDI had an initial public offering (IPO) in July of 2013, in which it sold 38,460,000 shares of common stock to the public at $12.00 per share, to raise proceeds of approximately $43 million .
 This event secured the company’s position as the global leader in producing high-quality human iPSCs and differentiated cells in industrial quantities.

-Not surprisingly, Cellular Dynamics International has continued its innovation, announcing in February of 2015 that it would be manufacturing cGMP HLA “Superdonor” stem cell lines that will support cellular therapy applications through genetic matching .
+Not surprisingly, Cellular Dynamics International further continued its innovation, announcing in February of 2015 that it would be manufacturing cGMP HLA “Superdonor” stem cell lines to support cellular therapy applications through genetic matching .